mighty-gerbils/gerbil/doc/guide.md

 EOF
 ```

-You can compile the library module by invoking `gxc`:
+You can now compile the library module by invoking `gxc`:

 ```
 $ gxc example/util.ss